maarten-pennings/howto/c64development/readme.md

 ![Executing](images/vice.png)

 It is also possible to add the following line to the makefile to start VICE automatically as part of make.
-For me that doesn't work:
-I did not succeed in starting Ubuntu VICE via WSL.
+This does require that VICE is working in WSL.

 ```make
 	x64sc -autostart build/border-dsk.d64